LJWatson/website-tink-eleventy/src/posts/2024-03-07-nielsen-needs-to-think-again.md

 I stop thinking about it.

 I don't know if Nielsen has a disability or not and I won't presume to speak about his experience in any case.
-I do have a disability and since Nielsen didn't afford disabled people the same courtesy, this is experience.
+I do have a disability and since Nielsen didn't afford disabled people the same courtesy, this is my experience.

 Of course there were some things I found difficult, and a few that I couldn't do at all without sighted assistance.